hyperform-dev/hyperform/README.md

 The flag `--url` creates an public, **unprotected** API Gateway route to your function, that you can `GET` and `POST` to.

-## Google Cloud Functions Example
+## Full Google Cloud Functions Example

 Everything works like a normal NodeJS app.

-Google passes Express objects to your functions (`req`, `res`).
+The entire folder containing `hyperform.json` is uploaded, so you can use NPM packages, use external files, (...) just like normal.

-Otherwise, it is identical to the AWS example above.
+Google Cloud passes Express objects to your functions (`req`, `res`).

 ```js
 // Google Cloud Functions Example